-On the face of it, immortality sounds like science fiction.
-The possibility to indefinitely extend ones’ life would hold a lot of appeal.
-Throughout history, tales have been told about those who have searched for the means to make themselves immortal.
-The fountain of eternal youth and the Holy Grail are often the subjects of these stories.
+Throughout history, fanciful tales have been told about those who have searched for the means to make themselves immortal.
+The fountain of youth and the Holy Grail are often the subjects of these tales.
 Unfortunately for us, they have remained just that – stories.

-The jellyfish can repeat this process indefinitely, meaning that it will never die from aging, ever.
-This doesn’t mean the jellyfish can’t be killed however.
-It just means that unlike other animals, it will not die from old age.
+Because the jellyfish can repeat this process indefinitely, Turritopsis nutricula will never die from aging, ever.
+That doesn’t mean the jellyfish can’t be killed, however.
+It’s still susceptible to physical injuries, disease and predators like anything else.
+Immortality for this jellyfish just means that unlike other animals, it will not die from old age.

 Photo is available under a Creative Commons Attribution license by Wikicommons.